The Scientific Study of Consciousness

 This “science” is different from the modern “scientific” study of consciousness, which is a euphemism for trying to explain consciousness based on some material reality and the forces governing it.
 Vedic philosophy doesn’t think in this way.
 It considers the knower, the known, and the knowing as three fundamental categories out of which everything is constructed.
 We cannot reduce either of these to the other categories, but if we try, we will either get contradictions or incompleteness.

 By the combination of the knower, the known, and the knowing a fourth category called ‘knowledge’ is produced.
-Thus, reality is also described as knowledge, which has three aspects—the knower, the known, and the knowing.
-This primordial ‘knowledge’ initially divides into the three aspects, each of which divide into many further aspects, creating immense variety of knowers, knowns, and knowing.
+Thus, the reality is also described as knowledge, which has three aspects—the knower, the known, and the knowing.
+This primordial ‘knowledge’ initially divides into three aspects, each of which divides into many further aspects, creating an immense variety of knowers, knowns, and knowing.
 Then the ‘ingredients’ of various kinds of experiences combine.
-One example of combination is that there is an apple, a knower, and the knowing of the apple.
-Each of these three have separated out of a primordial ‘knowledge’ and then combined into an experience.
+One example of a combination is that there is an apple, a knower, and the knowing of the apple.
+Each of these three has separated out of a primordial ‘knowledge’ and then combined into an experience.

 In this post, I will focus on the relationships of knowing.
 Let’s start with the intuition about observations.
 Suppose you are observing an apple.
 The apple is the known, you are the knower, and what we call ‘consciousness’ is the relation between the two.
 In this relationship, there is always aboutness—we say that my experience is about the apple.
 This aboutness (Franz Brentano called this ‘intentionality’) creates the simultaneous sense in which you and the apple are distinct (i.e., real) and yet inseparable (as part of knowledge).
 The existence of ‘knowledge’ requires that there be a knower, a known, and a knowing.
 Since this knowledge exists, therefore, we cannot separate the knower, the known, and the knowing.
 And yet, despite this inseparability, we cannot equate the knower to the known to the knowing.